lazydevschool/munchies-app/auth-svc/README.md

 ## TODOS

+### Refresh token

+- after 5 minutes i have to login again, i'd prefer to stay logged in and have the token automatically refresh.

-### Update Context / Routes with User binding where applicable
+### Update Context / Routes with User binding where applicable make typescript hapy

 - similar to how the profile route is setup